|Fees and other costs (click on the term -->)||

 No prior computer science experience is necessary.
 In the brief written application and short video interview, we seek to understand an applicant’s motivation for applying to the program, curiosity, growth mindset, willingness/ability to fail and learn from failure, ownership, and teamwork skills.

-Application InstructionsTo apply, you must complete an application through the Davidson portal (click the "Apply" button at the top of this page) AND through the Adjacent website.
-Additional details are available in the Davidson application portal.
+Application InstructionsTo apply, you must complete an application through the Davidson portal (click the "Apply" button at the top of this page) AND through the Adjacent website (link to the Adjacent application is available within the Davidson portal).

 Non-Davidson students interested in the program should contact Kristen Eshleman, email@example.com.